rashad101/rashad101/README.md

 ### Hi there, I'm Rony 👋

 ## I'm a researcher and PhD student, interested in Conversational AI
+- 🔭 I'm currently employed at Fraunhofer IAIS as a scintific staff.
-- 🔭 I’m currently working on Knowledge Graph based dialogue systems.
+- 🌱 I’m currently working on Knowledge Graph based dialogue systems.
 - 👯 I’m looking to collaborate on question answering and conversational AI systems.
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to deep learning, NLP, dialouge and QA systems.
 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...